-\paragraph{System components} \sys{} runs on both a camera and the cloud.
+\paragraph{System components} \sys{} spans a camera and the cloud.
 Between them, the network connection is only provisioned at query time.
 To execute a query, a camera runs lightweight NNs, or operators, to \textit{filter} or \textit{rank} the queried frames for upload.
 On the uploaded frames, the cloud runs generic, high-accuracy object detection and materializes query results.
-Table~\ref{tab:query} summarizes the executions for different query types:
+Table~\ref{tab:query} summarizes executions for different queries: